Create a Survey in less than 60 seconds!

 1. Improved alignment between functions

-With an ICP in place, your product, sales, and marketing teams understand the customer better.
+With an ICP, your product, sales, and marketing teams understand the customer better.
 This helps them to stay focused on a unified goal and work in alignment to achieve the desired results.

-The product team is armed with information on how to enhance the various features of the product and make it more attractive to the ideal customer.
+The product team is armed with information on how to enhance the product’s various features and make it more attractive to the ideal customer.

 Buyer personas can be created within the ICPs.
 These personas help the marketing team with social media messaging and running effective campaigns.

 ICPs guide the sales team on which lead to prioritize and pursue.
-They are able to focus on leads that matter thereby improving conversion rate.
-To sum up, an ICP allows you to generate high value for your business within a short period of time.
+They can focus on leads that matter, thereby improving conversion rate.
+To sum up, an ICP allows you to generate high value for your business quickly.

 2. Gain more referrals